 ‘I’m so proud to represent Smart Works.
 North East women are known for their strong character but sometimes we need the help of other women to reach our full potential.
 It’s exciting to be a part of that moment where a woman’s confidence grows and she knows she can take on the world’.

-Michelle is the Lead Manager for Smart Works Newcastle, running our service for clients, managing volunteers and looking after relationships with referral partners, corporate supporters and retailers since April 2018.
+Helen is the Service Delivery Coordinator at Smart Works Newcastle, running our service for clients, managing volunteers and looking after relationships with referral partners, joining the Smart Works team in April 2019.